zoltantoth0409/liferay-portal/modules/sdk/gradle-plugins-node/README.markdown

 [`npm publish`](https://docs.npmjs.com/cli/publish).

-These tasks generate a new temporary `package.json` file in the directory pointed by the [`workingDir`](#workingdir) property, then execute the `npm publish` command.
-If the `package.json` file in that location does not exist, the one in the root of the project directory (if found) is copied;
-otherwise, a new file is created.
+These tasks generate a new temporary `package.json` file in the directory assigned to the [`workingDir`](#workingdir) property; then the `npm publish` command is executed.
+If the `package.json` file in that location does not exist, the one in the root of the project directory (if found) is copied; otherwise, a new file is created.

-The `package.json` is then processed by adding the values provided by the task properties, if not already present if the file itself.
+The `package.json` is then processed by adding the values provided by the task properties, if not already present in the file itself.
 It is still possible to override one or more fields of the `package.json` file with the values provided by the task properties by adding one or more keys (e.g., `"version"`) to the `overriddenPackageJsonKeys` property.

 #### Task Properties